 Do I know that Yorkie bites are never reported?
 No, this is just anecdotal information.
 They are known to bite but are almost never reported to do so on the statistics.

 Do not be so quick to condemn a breed of dog that you are told “bites a lot.”
 Statistics are wrong.
-Some data indicate one in twelve Dachshunds bite their owner.
-What if it is one in ten?
-What about one in eight?
+Some data indicate 1 in 12 Dachshunds bite their owner.
+What if it is 1 in 10?
+What about 1 in 8?
 No one knows.

 The studies available on aggression are not enough to decide which breed is most likely to bite.
 Since small dogs may not do much damage, or the damage may even be ignored, the statistics on dog bites are definitely meaningless.